 As our staff will also be taking a break to be with their families, we wanted to share our holiday hours and steps you can take in the event of a home warranty emergency.
 Also, due to COVID-19 restrictions, we are accepting phone messages and emails only.

 |December 24, 2020||

 |December 28 – December 30, 2020||8:30 a.m. – 4:00 p.m.|

 |December 31, 2020||8:30 AM – 3:00 PM|

 |January 1, 2020||CLOSED|

-Our representatives can be reached during the above hours by phone at 1-877-982-7466 or you can connect with us through email.
+Our representatives can be reached during the above hours by phone at 1-877-982-7466 or you can connect with us through at email@example.com.

 What to do in the event of an emergency

-We wish you a merry and safe holiday season and we look forward to serving you in 2020.
+We wish you all the best for the holidays and look forward to serving you in 2021.

 The goal of this blog is to provide you with general information about the warranty process by sharing real experiences from new homeowners.
 The blog should not be relied upon as legal advice.
 For privacy reasons, we will not address or resolve current cases in a public forum, so any comments or questions that are posted on this site that describe individual cases cannot be discussed.
 If you have a question about your warranty or Tarion generally, we would be pleased to discuss your issue, in the context of your particular circumstances and in confidence.
 We exercise reasonable care to avoid offensive, illegal or defamatory content from being posted, as well as comments that are intended solely for self-promotion or considered to be spam.